trip5/ESPHome-eInk-Boards/README.md

 Also note that I have included a character filter so that unavailable characters do not appear on the board.
 This should match the `glyphs` of the `fonts` section in your ESPHome YAML.
 You can, of course, allow certain characters that are not in the glyphs list and then use sensor filters in your ESPHome YAML to make them print as something else (for example, add € to the HA filter to let it through and use a substitute filter in the ESPHome YAML to change it to an E).
 I personally prefer to simply drop special characters completely.

-Please note that I'm pretty sure Pillow (the element of ESPHome uses to encode characters into pictures) limits the number of glyphs.
+Previous to 2025, Pillow (the element of ESPHome uses to encode characters into pictures) limits the number of glyphs that can be used.
 I believe it's 255.
+This limit may be removed now.

 [`HomeAssistant_template_tasks.yaml`](HomeAssistant_template_tasks.yaml)